3Shain/kairo/README.md

 -   `debounce(time)`
 -   `threshold(time)`

-EventStreams can be `merge`d into a EventStream, just like you can `combine` Behaviors
+EventStreams can be `merge`d into an EventStream, just like you can `combine` Behaviors

 ```ts
 const mergedStream = merge([eventA, eventB, eventC]);